dystopian-games/project-fiter/CONTRIBUTING.md

 Change the location to the specified location with either double slashes a single forward slash.
 Remember to save, then double click the script, "ManifestMaker.cmd".
 As of now, I won't make it an executable.

 The manifest maker uses third-party library *[directory-tree](https://www.npmjs.com/package/directory-tree)*.
 Otherwise, it uses native node modules: fs, path, readline.
+The manifest file should NOT be included in itself.
+The manifest file written to is manifest.xml in the root directory downloaded.